Padrauna: Education

 Literacy rate is relatively low as compared to the UP state average 69.72 and 63% of its residents are literate.
 After pursuing 10th and 12th standard from Padrauna, students travel to other cities like Lucknow, Allahabad, Varanasi and sometimes up to New Delhi as well.
 Students from here are primarily interested in government sector jobs and secondary preference is private jobs.

 Radio stations

 Radio Pragya 90.4 MHz is a community radio station in Padrauna, Kushinagar district.

 Demographics

-The majority is Hinduism while other religions with dominant position are Islam, Sikhism and small population of Buddhism and Christianity exists in Padrauna.
-Padrauna is also known for garh of Saithwar.
-RPN Singh belong to this community.
+The majority religion in Padrauna is Hinduism, while Islam and Sikhism also hold a significant presence.
+Smaller populations of Buddhists and Christians are also found here.
+Padrauna has a large population of Sainthwars, and RPN Singh belongs to this community.